launchdarkly/LaunchDarkly-Docs/src/content/topics/home/experimentation/managing/controlling-populations.md

 2. Excluding user groups whose events you do not need to measure.
 For example, users affected by 'Default' rules.
 3. Reducing the events volume an experiment generates in order to manage billing costs.
 <Callout intent="info">
-  <Callout.Title>Can't see the \"Configure event settings\" options?</Callout.Title>
+  <CalloutTitle>Can't see the \"Configure event settings\" options?</CalloutTitle>
-   <Callout.Description>If you can't see the feature described below, your SDKs may be out of date.
+   <CalloutDescription>If you can't see the feature described below, your SDKs may be out of date.
 To solve this problem:

 1. Update your SDKs to the latest version.\n2.
-Contact support@launchdarkly.com to enable the feature.</Callout.Description>
+Contact support@launchdarkly.com to enable the feature.</CalloutDescription>
 </Callout>

 ## Customizing experiment population
 You can refine your user base into a specific experiment population by following the procedure below.
 <Callout intent="info">
-  <Callout.Title>Customizing events for Data Export</Callout.Title>
+  <CalloutTitle>Customizing events for Data Export</CalloutTitle>
-   <Callout.Description>You can also configure which user data LaunchDarkly sends to Data Export destinations in this menu.
+   <CalloutDescription>You can also configure which user data LaunchDarkly sends to Data Export destinations in this menu.
-To learn more, read [Customizing which data LaunchDarkly exports](./data-export#customizing-which-data-launchdarkly-exports).</Callout.Description>
+To learn more, read [Customizing which data LaunchDarkly exports](./data-export#customizing-which-data-launchdarkly-exports).</CalloutDescription>
 </Callout>
 To customize your experiment population: